-- Dish soap and sponge: You'll need to keep up with the dishes since you'll probably have to reuse your cooking supplies pretty often.
-Pack a new sponge and your favorite dish soap, or splurge on a dish soap with a nice scent to make you feel welcome in your new home!
+- Dish soap and sponge: You'll need to keep up with the dishes, as you'll probably have to reuse your cooking supplies pretty often.
+Pack a new sponge and your favorite dish soap, or splurge on a special dish soap with a nice scent to make you feel welcome in your new home!

 - Kitchen towels: Wrap some kitchen towels around the knives or the glassware you're packing in the kitchen box to protect them.
-They can double as potholders in your new kitchen.
+The towels can then double as potholders in your new kitchen.

 - Paper towels: Paper towels can serve as napkins, help do cleanup, and in general will be useful around the house.